code-with-neeraj/UBER/README.md

 # Project Documentation

 ---

 ## Overview
 This project is a ride-hailing application similar to Uber.
-It consists of a backend (Node.js) and a frontend (React.js).
+It consists of a backend (Node.js) and a frontend (React.js) styled using SCSS and Tailwind CSS.

 ### Features
 - User and Captain authentication.
 - Real-time ride updates using Socket.IO.
 - Integration with Gomaps API for geocoding and distance calculations.
 - Interactive map for live tracking.
+- Modern styling using SCSS and Tailwind CSS.

 ### Documentation
 - [Backend Documentation](README.md)
 - [Frontend Documentation](README.md)

 ### How to Run
 1. **Backend**
    - Navigate to the `Backend/` folder.